MP Estate Planning UK

 Taxable trust (from 6 Apr 2021)Date tax liability arisesRegister within 90 days

-A little preparation saves time: collect the key documentary facts the system requires before you begin.
+A little preparation saves a lot of time: collect the key details the TRS system requires before you begin the online process.

 Trust basics to gather

-• Exact name of the arrangement and the date it was created.
+• The exact name of the trust arrangement and the date it was created — both must match the trust deed precisely.

-• Whether it is an express trust and any UK land or property the arrangement has bought.
+• Confirmation that it is an express trust and details of any UK land or property the trust holds.

 Lead trustee information

-Have the lead trustee’s full name, date of birth, address and contact details ready.
-ID and a phone or email help avoid delays.
+Have the lead trustee’s full legal name, date of birth, current residential address, National Insurance number and contact details ready.
+A working email address and phone number help avoid delays with security codes.

 Settlor and beneficiary details